 This briefing (and the case law) focuses upon the upper end of financial provision made to unmarried parents.
 Although the value of the awards may be surprising to some, it is radically different (and far less) than the provision available upon divorce.
 Bearing in mind the growth in cohabiting couple families, and the fact that reform of this area of the law is unlikely to be a priority for many years to come, there needs to be a clearer understanding and awareness of the differences by those who cohabit with children.

 If you require further information on anything covered in this briefing please contact Daisy Tarnowska (firstname.lastname@example.org; 020 3375 7608) or your usual contact at the firm on 020 3375 7000.
-Further information can also be found on the Family page on our website.

 This publication is a general summary of the law.
 It should not replace legal advice tailored to your specific circumstances.